Behavior problems are NOT training problems!

 More on Behavior

 Dr. Meghan is a long-time member of the American Veterinary Society of Animal Behavior.
-With this membership comes specific advanced training, resources, and contacts with boarded vetrinary in Animal Behavior.
+With this membership comes specific advanced training, resources, and relationships with Boarded Veterinary Behaviorists.